AIER Speaker Series

 William J. Luther is an associate professor of economics at Florida Atlantic University, director of the American Institute for Economic Research’s Sound Money Project, and an adjunct scholar with the Cato Institute’s Center for Monetary and Financial Alternatives.
 He is currently ranked among the top five percent of business authors by the Social Science Research Network.

 Luther’s research focuses primarily on questions of currency acceptance and the role governments play in determining commonly accepted media of exchange.CLICK HERE for full bio and recent publications

 Tax Policy, Economic Inequality, Economics of Higher Education, United States Economic History

-Phil Magness is a Senior Research Fellow at the American Institute for Economic Research.
+Phil Magness is Senior Research Faculty at the American Institute for Economic Research.
 Phil is an economic historian whose work focuses on the United States and the broader Atlantic world.
 Phil’s research explores the intersection of history and political economy, including the 19th century, as well as longer term trends in the macroeconomy.